zeshanashraf829/basicStructureMvvmDI/README.md

 This repository provides a basic structure for any Android project, designed specifically for Android developers who want to start a new project with modern architecture and clean code practices.
 The codebase includes the MVVM architecture, Dependency Injection, RoomDB, Retrofit, and is written entirely in Kotlin.

 # Features
-- **1. MVVM (Model-View-ViewModel) Architecture:** Clean separation of concerns, making the code easy to maintain and test.
+- **MVVM (Model-View-ViewModel) Architecture:** Clean separation of concerns, making the code easy to maintain and test.
-- **2. Dependency Injection:** Integrated with a DI framework (e.g., Hilt or Dagger), helping manage dependencies efficiently.
+- **Dependency Injection:** Integrated with a DI framework (e.g., Hilt or Dagger), helping manage dependencies efficiently.
-- **3. RoomDB:** Built-in Room Database for handling local storage, making it easy to work with SQLite databases.
+- **RoomDB:** Built-in Room Database for handling local storage, making it easy to work with SQLite databases.
-- **4. Retrofit:** Integrated for making network requests to REST APIs, simplifying network operations.
+- **Retrofit:** Integrated for making network requests to REST APIs, simplifying network operations.
-- **5. Coroutines:** Effective coroutine management for asynchronous tasks and efficient thread handling.
+- **Coroutines:** Effective coroutine management for asynchronous tasks and efficient thread handling.
-- **6. Kotlin Extensions:** Use of Kotlin extensions to reduce boilerplate code and make development faster.
+- **Kotlin Extensions:** Use of Kotlin extensions to reduce boilerplate code and make development faster.

 # Quick Start
-- **1. Clone the repository**
+- **Clone the repository**
 - **Open the project in Android Studio.**
 - **Build the project and start developing** with the base structure already in place!